<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 These guys will buy used appliances from people like you, and then refurbish them so that they can resell them to customers.

-You'll want to search for a “used appliance dealer” near you, and see if they're interested in buying your used (still-working) appliance.
-Or, just call your local used appliance shops and see if they will purchase the appliance from you.
+You'll want to search for a “used appliance dealer near me”, and gather their contact information.
+See if they're interested in buying your used (still-working) appliance.

 You'll probably have to bring the parts in for an appraisal.